 Disk storage on Hydra is not to be used for archival storage.
 Users should have no expectation of the long-term viability of their files stored on Hydra.
 While the disk system on Hydra is highly reliable, the Smithsonian is not responsible for any data that are lost on Hydra.

-Data on disks on Hydra are not backed up, except for the /home and /data disks, and old data on the public disks will be regularly removed (scrubbed) according to the following model:
+Data on disks on Hydra are not backed up and old data on the public disks will be regularly removed (scrubbed) according to the following model:

 Remember: